Tom Norman: Novelties

 After his unsuccessful venture in Berkshire, Norman returned to being a butcher, and, one day, viewed the "novelties" at a penny gaff next to his place of employment in Islington.
 There, Mlle Electra, "The Only Electric Lady – A Lady Born Full of Electricity" gave audience members an electrical shock via her handshake.
 Norman was impressed with the exhibition, realised its lucrative potential, and left his job to enter into business with Mlle Electra's manager.
 He quickly discovered Electra was a fake connected to a supply of electricity.

 When Mlle Electra was exhibited at Kingston Fair, Norman realised he would be better off working alone, and successfully staged his own "Electric Lady" in Hammersmith.
 He learned that his skills as an entertainer were as important to his success as the novelties he exhibited.
 At some point, he changed his birth name to Tom Norman, and renounced his inheritance.
 According to Joseph Merrick's biographers Michael Howell and Peter Ford, Norman may have changed his name to avoid shaming his family by his "distasteful" connections to circuses and fairgrounds.

-Over the next few years, Norman's travelling exhibitions featured Eliza Jenkins, the "Skeleton Woman", a "Balloon Headed Baby" and a woman who bit off the heads of live rats—the "most gruesome" act Norman claimed to have seen.
-Other acts included fleas, fat ladies, giants, dwarves and retired white seamen, painted black and speaking in an invented language, billed "savage Zulus".
+Over the next few years, Norman's travelling exhibitions featured Eliza Jenkins, the "Skeleton Woman", a "Balloon-Headed Baby" and a woman who bit off the heads of live rats—the "most gruesome" act Norman claimed to have seen.
+Other acts included fleas, obese ladies, giants, dwarves and retired white seamen, painted black and speaking in an invented language, billed "savage Zulus".
 He displayed a "family of midgets" which in reality was composed of two men and a borrowed baby.
 He operated a number of shops in London and Nottingham, and exhibited travelling shows throughout the country.
 In 1882, Norman gave a show at Islington's Royal Agricultural Hall.
 Unknown to Norman, the show was attended by American showman P. T. Barnum.
 Norman falsely claimed to his audience, as he had often done in the past, that his show had been booked to appear at Barnum's 'Greatest Show on Earth'.
 Barnum was much amused and afterwards, seeing Norman's silver necklace and noting his gift for oratory, dubbed him the 'Silver King'.
 With 13 shops in London alone, Norman ran into a shortage of curiosities and travelled the country looking for new acts.
 He enticed human novelties into his employ with promises of generous salaries.